g-doc/tup/README.md

         Usage:
         tup.py get release_id path

+7. **get-latest** : download the latest release in a given package

+        Usage:
+        tup.py get package_name_or_id path

-7. **put** : create a new release in a given package.
+8. **put** : create a new release in a given package.
 The release name, a zip file containing the release, the release note and a changelog must be provided.

         Usage :
         tup.py put package_id release_name zip_file release_note changelog